Critical non-local spatial branching processes with infinite variance conditioned on survival: Introduction

 \section{Introduction}

-In this article, our objective is to show that, two of the classical results for Galton--Watson processes are universal truths in the setting of critical non-local general branching Markov processes and superprocessses with infinite second moments.
+In this article, we show that two classical results for Bienaym\'e--Galton--Watson processes remain valid as universal principles in the setting of critical non-local general branching Markov processes and non-local superprocesses with infinite second moments.
+In particular, to the best of our knowledge, our results offer the first results at this level of generality for non-local superprocesses.
+Moreover, several known results appear as special cases of our general framework.

 In what follows, we focus on critical processes.
-In the setting of Galton--Watson processes, the notion of criticality is dictated by the mean number of offspring.
+In the setting of Bienaym\'e--Galton--Watson processes, the notion of criticality is dictated by the mean number of offspring.
 In the general setting we present in this work, the notion of criticality pertains to the value of an assumed lead eigenvalue for the mean semigroup.

-Our first main result extends the classical Kolmogorov's estimation for the survival probability of discrete-time Galton–Watson process where the offspring distribution is allowed to have infinite variance.
+Our first main result extends the classical Kolmogorov's estimation for the survival probability of discrete-time Bienaym\'e--Galton--Watson processes where the offspring distribution is allowed to have infinite variance.
 Specifically, we show that, at criticality, the survival probability decays according to a regularly varying function.
 Our second main result concerns a Yaglom type limit: we prove that, in the critical case, a properly normalized version of the process, conditioned on non-extinction, converges in distribution to a non-degenerate random variable.

 The asymptotic behaviour of critical branching processes with infinite variance was first studied by Zolotarev \cite{zolotarev1957} in the context of certain continuous-time processes.
-Later on, Slack \cite{slack1968branching} investigated discrete-time Galton–Watson processes $(Z_n)_{n\ge 0}$ whose offspring generating function is given by
+Later on, Slack \cite{slack1968branching} investigated discrete-time Bienaym\'e--Galton--Watson processes $(Z_n, n\ge 0)$ whose offspring generating function is given by

 where $\alpha\in (0,1]$ and $\ell$ is a slowly varying function at 0.
 The author showed that the survival probability decays as a regularly varying function at zero with index $-1/\alpha$.
 Furthermore, Slack established the Yaglom-type limit